Sage-Bionetworks/sysbioDCCjsonschemas/.github/ISSUE_TEMPLATE/new-metadata-term.md

 - Description:
 - Source:

+_(Optional)_
+- Linked issues, contributor requests, or other information: <more info>
-_If type = enumerated string, request controlled values below or in a separate VALUE issue linked here._
+- If type = enumerated string, request controlled values below or in a separate VALUE issue linked here: <link>

 **To do:**
 - [ ] data coordinator provides term, definition, and source in this issue, then assigns to relevant DCC curator